-So, to keep those advertising evaluation brain cells in shape, it’s worth giving them a work-out on other company’s advertising.
-And to be honest, it’s always more fun picking apart someone else’s advertising, than trying to fix your own.
+One way to keep those advertising evaluation brain cells in shape is to give them a work-out on other company’s advertising.
+And let’s be honest, it’s kinda fun picking apart someone else’s work to see what you’d have done differently.

 Reverse engineer the ad